 Generic drugs play an important role in reducing health care costs.
 Historically, Congress has attempted to maintain a balance between providing affordable medicine in the form of generics, while protecting the income of pharmaceutical companies who spend millions of dollars and years of research to launch a new drug.
-If too much emphasis is placed on producing generic drugs, there will not be incentive for investors to fund new research.
+If too much emphasis is placed on producing generic drugs, investors lack incentives to fund new research.
 In short, there will be no drug for the generic to imitate.
-In the field of biologics, the United States does not have a legal option to produce generics.
-Currently, generic drugs are not an option in the high priced sector of biologics.
-This paper examines the impact of legislation on drug pricing and how an entire class of cost-saving generic drugs has been excluded from the consumer.
+In the field of biologics, biological based medicine, the United States was without a legal option to produce generics.
+Recently, the President signed into law a provision to allow biosimilars.